cfwheels/cfwheels/wheels/docs/Wheels API/redirectTo.md

 ## Description
 Redirects the browser to the supplied `controller`/`action`/`key`, `route` or back to the referring page.
 Internally, this function uses the @URLFor function to build the link and the `cflocation` tag to perform the redirect.

+Additional arguments will be converted into flash messages.

 ## Function Syntax
 	redirectTo( [ back, addToken, statusCode, route, controller, action, key, params, anchor, onlyPath, host, protocol, port, delay ] )